 Create a new email address that is not specific to a particular user as the Google Workspace or Cloud Identity super admin account.
 This account should be further secured with multi-factor authentication, and could be used as an emergency recovery tool.

 You should also create a private Google Cloud administrator group in your Google Workspace or Cloud Identity super admin account.
-Add your organization administrator users to this group, but not your super admin user.
+Add your Organization Administrator users to this group, but not your super admin user.
 Grant this group the Organization Administrator IAM role or a limited subset of the role's permissions.

-For information about managing access control for your organization using Identity and Access Management policies, see Access Control for Organizations using IAM.
+For information about managing access control for your organization resource using Identity and Access Management policies, see Access Control for Organizations using IAM.